 - Perform any work safely within their level of competence as required by their employer.

 - (ii) Acquire additional skills as required by their employer to meet the needs of the job.

 - (iii) Assist with the training of others where they are competent to do so.
 Employees' competence is to be determined by management, taking into account all relevant information, including any representations made by a duly appointed statutory safety representative acting in accordance with his/her functions under the Health and Safety Work Act 1974 and associated regulations.
 Other sources of relevant information may include (but need not be limited to):

 - Competence assessment (e.g. ACE);

 - Apprenticeship details/indentures:

-- Oualifications:
+- Qualifications:

 - Skills testing:

-- Training (e.g. ECITB suite of services):
+- Training (e.g. ECITB suite of services);

 - Individual employee assessment; and/or

 - Work experience

 Shop Stewards and statutory Trades Union Site Safety Representatives can request details of the employers' competence assessment procedures.
+Where an employer has neither an appointed Shop Steward nor a statutory Trade Union Site Safety Representative, a National Officer or their designated representative can request details of that employer's competence assessment procedure.